Amphetamine Addiction Treatment

 Psychological

-Feeling unable to perform, socialise, study, or manage responsibilities without stimulants.
+Feeling unable to work, socialise, study, perform, or cope without amphetamine.

-Anxiety, agitation, paranoia, low mood, irritability, or emotional crash after use.
+Anxiety, irritability, low mood, paranoia, panic, or emotional crash after use.

-Obsessive focus, racing thoughts, poor judgement, or feeling driven beyond ordinary limits.
+Racing thoughts, obsessive focus, impulsivity, poor judgement, or feeling driven beyond ordinary limits.

-Shame, secrecy, and repeated promises to use less.
+Shame, secrecy, and repeated promises to cut down or stop.

 Physical

-Chest pain, palpitations, overheating, or severe agitation should be treated as urgent warning signs.
+Chest pain, palpitations, overheating, collapse, seizure, severe agitation, or psychosis should be treated as urgent warning signs.

 Behavioural

-Using to get through work, study, parties, sex, or emotionally difficult situations.
+Using to get through work, study, parties, sex, emotionally difficult situations, or long periods of pressure.

 When to Seek Specialist Help